josephk254/BUS-RESERVATION-SYSTEM-/README.md

    ### 3.Book a ticket on your bus of choice

    ### 4.Check balance and deposit cash to yor account
-  - Here i created a functions named : check balance,deposit and all.
+  - Here i created a functions named : check balance, deposit and all.
   - The all function serves as a main function that allows a user to check their account balance and make deposits.
   -
                a)Check balance